 The magical event of growing and birthing a baby is not lost on me.
 If anything, I appreciate my body even more after birthing four babies.
 But I refuse to ‘let myself go.’
 I will admit that I wear my hair in a mom-bun more days than not, and I live in leggings.
 However, I exercise.
 I try to put on a bit of mascara and lip gloss and I do what I need to feel happy throughout this stage of motherhood.
 I workout for my health, for my children, for my relationship, and for my sanity.

 Don’t get me wrong, my 34-year-old body is not the same as my 20 year old body, but exercising helps me to feel more confident and happier as the years roll by.
 I just gave birth to my fourth baby a few months ago, and as life does, the weeks blurred by.
-Breastfeeding helps me to take off most of my pregnancy weight, but working out is what makes me feel strong.
+Breastfeeding helps me to take off most of my pregnancy weight (did you know?
+You can burn 300- 500 calories a day from breastfeeding, 1000 calories with twins), but working out is what makes me feel strong.

 I have failed to mention thus far that I am a certified pre- and postnatal exercise specialist with a degree in exercise physiology.
 Ran my first marathon one year after the birth of my third baby, boosting my self-esteem beyond words.
-I have worked with many women postpartum, and I enjoy helping mothers find a new confidence after birth.
+I have worked with many women on their postpartum body, and I enjoy helping mothers find a new confidence after birth.

 Once you are ready to slowly enter the workout world again, there are several ways to go about it:

-1. Work with a pre- and postnatal exercise specialist and trainer.
+1. Work with a pre- and postpartum exercise specialist and trainer.